akarinmoe/curriculum-design-of-cognitive-neuroscience/README.md

 ## Overview

-This repo is the curriculum design of cognitive neuroscience advised by Hao Wu
+This repo is the curriculum design of cognitive neuroscience advised by Professor Hao Wu

 1120222370 谢惟楚